If you are looking for some travel inspiration, here are 22 states to visit in 2022!

 And the more time I spend here, the more my bucket list grows.
 From driving along the Pacific Coast Highway to grabbing a deep-dish pizza in Chicago, there are so many things to do (and states to visit).

 P.S.
-This list is a combination of my favorite states thus far and states I planned on visiting in 2020!
-As I didn’t get a chance to visit all these states in 2020, I’ve since updated this list to include one more state that I hope to visit in 2021 (keeping things positive on the blog but I truly don’t mind waiting to visit these states in 2022 either).
+This list is a combination of my favorite states thus far and states I plan to visit in 2022!
+As I didn’t get a chance to visit all these states in 2021, I’ve since updated this list to include one more state that I hope to visit in 2022 (keeping things positive on the blog but I truly don’t mind waiting to visit these states in 2023 either).

 Oklahoma is one of the most underrated states to visit in the USA.

-After spending a month exploring a few small towns in southern Oklahoma last year (and later obsessively visiting OKC), I fell in love.
+After spending a month exploring a few small towns in southern Oklahoma a few years ago (and later obsessively visiting OKC), I fell in love.
 I fell in love with the leafy hiking trails, the quiet sunsets in the city, the detail-oriented museums, the street art, and the amazing coffee culture.

 Oklahoma is seductive.
 It’s a state that’s constantly growing and evolving.
 And I love that you can see that change in action.